LABSN/expyfun/git_flow.rst

     $ git commit -am 'FIX: Add missing file'
     $ git push origin fix_branch

-After this set of commands, the
+After this set of commands, the pull request (PR) is automatically updated to reflect this new addition.
+The cycle of commenting on and updating the continues until the Maintainers_ are satisfied with the changes.
+They will then merge the pull request to incorporate the Developer_'s proposed changes into the GitHub repo.

 Once their branch gets merged into the :bash:`master` branch of `<github.com/LABSN/expyfun>`, the developer can do the following to get